 The interior temperature of the halite closely tracked that of the outside air, with the temperatures near the surface of the halite sometimes reaching as high as 40 ºC (Fig. 2A-C).
 The RH inside the halite nodule was notably higher than the surrounding air (Fig. 2D-E), particularly during the day, when the atmospheric RH dropped significantly to as low as 20%, while the internal nodule RH never dropped below 75%.
 These results were reproducible across 3 replicate halite nodules measured at the North location.
-These internal nodule condition measurements were recorded one year after the intra-nodule sampling took place, however, the atmospheric temperature and RH conditions were very similar between the two years (Fig. S2).
+These internal nodule condition measurements were recorded one year after the intra-nodule sampling took place, however, the atmospheric temperature and RH conditions were very similar between the two years (Fig. S3).

-A fiber optic spectrometer was used to measure transmission spectra at the top and middle positions within the halite nodules (Fig. S3).
-These spectra, together with the photosynthetically active radiation (PAR) of sunlight at its midday maximum of 2100 µmol/m2/sec +/- 105, as measured with a commercial Hobo meter, were used to estimate the average available PAR in the top- (4.70 µmol/m2/sec +/- 1.07) and middle-position (0.11 µmol/m2/sec +/- 0.06) with the halite nodules.
+A fiber optic spectrometer was used to measure transmission spectra at the top and middle positions within three independent halite nodules (Fig. S4).
+These spectra, together with the photosynthetically active radiation (PAR) of sunlight at its midday maximum of 2100 µmol/m2/sec +/- 105, as measured with a commercial Hobo meter, were used to calculate an average for the effective PAR available in the top- (4.70 µmol/m2/sec +/- 1.07) and middle-position (0.11 µmol/m2/sec +/- 0.06) of replicate halite nodules.
 The difference in available light for photosynthesis was even greater in the primary excitation wavelength of chlorophyll a (680nm), with the center of the nodules receiving as little as 1% of the light usable for photosynthesis at this wavelength compared to that of the top of the nodule.
 To determine whether the light was approximately isotropic inside the halite nodules, transmission spectra were taking using homogenous salt blocks with the fiber optic probe positioned looking toward or away from the incident light.
 The light intensity inside the salt block measured with the probe aimed downward (away from the incident light) was typically 30% of the intensity at the same location but with the probe aimed upward (toward the incident light), indicating that a small correction factor of 1.3 may be applied to the measurements in halite nodules.

 Biomass distribution inside halite nodules

-As an estimate for total biomass, cell numbers per g of substrate were counted for a subset of nodules at the top, middle, and bottom positions.
-Each nodule was sliced vertically in two locations, and the top, middle, and bottom (approximately equidistant) positions in each slice were sampled.
-A semi-automated DAPI cell counting assay was used to count the number of cells per field of view under a microscope, and then back-calculate cell number per gram of halite material at each sampled location.
-We found a great degree of biomass variability between halite nodules, as well as between slices from the same nodule, ranging from 0.5x106 to 9x106 cells per gram of ground halite (Fig. S4).
-To account for this variation in biomass between slices, the average cell count estimates of each biological replicate were standardized to the maximum value in that slice (Fig. S5).
+As an estimate for total biomass, cell numbers per g of substrate were counted for six of the nodules at the top, middle, and bottom positions (108 samples in total).
+We found a great degree of biomass variability between halite nodules, as well as between slices from the same nodule, ranging from 0.5x106 to 9x106 cells per gram of ground halite (Fig. S5).
+To account for this variation in biomass between slices, the average cell count estimates of each biological replicate were standardized to the maximum value in that slice (Fig. S6).
 Doing so revealed that there was no position in the nodules that had predictably higher or lower biomass.
 Out of the 12 slices interrogated, 2 had the highest biomass at the top, 4 at the middle, and 6 at the bottom.

 Microbial community structure diversity across different distance scales